<> <> <> <>

 At Pilot, we believe in treating each person with an individualised approach to their hair loss.
 When it comes to hair loss, there's no one-size-fits-all approach.
 You need the right treatments, in the right dosages, tailored just for you.

-Our hair treatment plans have been developed by Dr. Russell Knudsen, a hair loss expert with over 35 years of experience.
-Using a combination of lifestyle changes and clinical treatments, we're happy to report that over 80% of our patients are able to retain their hair.
+Our hair treatment plans have been developed by Dr. Russell Knudsen, a hair loss expert with over 35 years of experience, and use a combination of lifestyle changes and clinical treatments.

 Photo credit: Getty Images